 The reorganization of Underwriting also includes developments and improvements in Quality Assurance and Training (QA&T), a function of the Shared Services segment.
 The purposes of the QA&T function are to ensure that department processes and procedures are properly documented, to verify that underwriters are adhering to procedures and thus making correct eligibility decisions, and to identify training opportunities and areas for additional improvement.
 Every month, each underwriter receives a QA report evaluating his/her performance across six areas related to transaction processing and customer experience.
 The report includes production data (e.g. type and volume of work processed) as well as metrics pertaining to customer experience, accuracy, and thoroughness.
-The QA goal for 2014 is to achieve a 90% QA score for the entire department by year end.
-To date, the QA score exceeds expectations at 94.6%.
+The QA goal for 2014 was to achieve a 90% QA score for the entire department by year end.
+Based on data through November 30, 2014, the QA score exceeds expectations at 95.7%.